dormidon/cassandra-reaper/src/docs/content/docs/_index.md

 ### Overview

 Reaper is an open source tool that aims to schedule and orchestrate repairs of Apache Cassandra clusters.

-It improves on a repair process based on the classic nodetool repair by allowing
+It improves the existing nodetool repair process by

-* Split repair jobs into a tunable number of segments.
+* Splitting repair jobs into smaller tunable segments.
-* Back-pressure handling through monitoring running repairs and pending compactions.
+* Handling back-pressure through monitoring running repairs and pending compactions.
-* Pause or cancel repairs and tracks progress precisely.
+* Adding ability to pause or cancel repairs and track progress precisely.

 Reaper ships with a REST API, a command line tool and a web UI.

-The document includes instructions on how build, install, and configure Reaper correctly.
+This documentation includes instructions on how build, install, and configure Reaper correctly.

 ### Compatibility